 The program offers a Bachelor of Science degree in one major, "Biology," with five options of concentration.
-The options are: Botany, Zoology, Medical Technology, Pre-Medicine and Ecotoxicology.
-The curriculum consists of (a) required non-biology courses, (b) required biology courses, and (c) specific electives for the various options.
+The options are: Botany, Zoology, Medical Technology, Pre-Medicine and Environmental Health.
+The curriculum consists of (a) required non-biology courses, (b) required biology courses, and (c) specific electives from the various options.
 Students, with recommendations from their advisors, may select a minimum of 8 hours under the track options.
-The curriculum includes 114 semester hours of core and specialty courses as a biology major, 8 semester hours of biology option courses and 4 semester hours of free electives for a total of 126 semester hours needed for graduation with a B.S. degree in biology.
+The curriculum includes 114 semester hours of core and specialty courses as biology majors, 8 semester hours of biology option courses and 4 semester hours of free electives for a total of 126 semester hours needed for graduation with a B.S. degree in biology.

-Although all biology options can provide prerequisites for several health-related professions such as physical therapy, surgeon's assistant, cytotechnology, occupational therapy, and public health, a specific cooperative degree curricula in pre-nursing is also offered.
+Although all biology options can provide prerequisites for several health-related professions such as physical therapy, Physician's assistant, biotechnology, occupational therapy, and public health, a specific cooperative degree curricula in pre-nursing is also offered.

 The pre-medicine option is designed to meet needs in areas such as pre-dentistry, pre-medicine, and for students who plan to pursue graduate work.
-The botany option is designed to prepare students for careers in areas such as botany, pharmacy, forestry, herbology, plant ecology and plant taxonomy.
-The ecotoxicology option prepares students for careers in toxicology, environmental toxicology, environmental health, conservation, and research careers in industry and government.
+The botany option is designed to prepare students for careers in areas such as botany, pharmacy, forestry, plant ecology, plant ecology and plant taxonomy.
+The environmental health option prepares students for careers in toxicology, public health, environmental toxicology, environmental health, conservation, and research careers in industry and government.